The FoG

 Foundation Glycosylation

-The FoG is a proud sponsor of the OGT Conference 2024
+The FoG was proud to sponsor the OGT Conference 2024

-The OGT Conference 2024 will bring together top researchers, clinicians, and professionals from around the globe to explore the latest advancements in the fields of O-GlcNAc Transferase X-Linked Intellectual Disability (also known as OGT-CDG).
-This premier event will provide an unparalleled platform to discuss cutting-edge research, potential novel therapies, and innovative technologies that are shaping the future of OGT-XLID treatment and diagnosis.
+The OGT Conference 2024 brought together top researchers, clinicians, and professionals from around the globe to explore the latest advancements in the fields of O-GlcNAc Transferase X-Linked Intellectual Disability (also known as OGT-CDG).
+This premier event provided an unparalleled platform to discuss cutting-edge research, potential novel therapies, and innovative technologies that are shaping the future of OGT-XLID treatment and diagnosis.

 Conference link: OGT-CDG Conference Nov 9, 2024 – Cure OGT